balancer/scaffold-balancer-v3/README.md

 `source .env && forge script scripts/DeployCustomPoolFactoryExample.s.sol --rpc-url $SEPOLIA_RPC_URL --private-key $DEPLOYER_PRIVATE_KEY --slow --broadcast`

-## Checkpoint 2.3: Interacting with the Testnet Custom Pool Factory via Scripts
+## 3.3: Interacting with the Testnet Custom Pool Factory via Scripts

 Now the pool factory has been deployed to the respective network (default is the testnet Sepolia).
 Once you click the transaction details (as shown within the screenshots below), you will see that a pool was deployed as well.
 You can also find this information within the deployment script return values.